 Onboard Britannia, James Martin’s cookery club, is an area of twelve cooking venues as well as a chef’s demonstration station.
 There is also a grab-and-go outlet available on deck and “The Limelight Club,” a combined entertainment and dinner experience in the style of a supper club.
 The new market café offers a patisserie from world renowned chef Eric Lanlard and there is also a choice of five other restaurants.

 Fan of the Great British Bake Off?
 Then you’ll be delighted to know that previous presenter, Mary Berry, will be one of ten celebrity chefs sailing with Britannia throughout the year.
 She will be involved in the ships cookery classes, exclusive chef’s dinners, Q&A sessions and book signings.

-P&O also offer an enomatic wine system on-board Britannia and Ventura, which is a self-service wine system allowing you to enjoy seasonally selected wines by the glass.
-In addition to the selected wines, you can of course choose to purchase your favourite wine by the bottle!
+P&O Cruises also offer an enomatic wine system on-board Britannia and Ventura, which is a self-service wine system allowing you to enjoy seasonally selected wines by the glass.
+In addition to the selected wines, you can, of course, choose to purchase your favourite wine by the bottle!